 You may have noticed my tree topper is missing.
 Normally there is a large bow with ribbons woven through the tree, but after 15 plus years, it needs to be replaced.
 Years ago I posted a DIY on how to make a pom pom bow for gifts, so I may try my hand at making an extra-large one rather than spending $100 on a new one.

 A frequently asked question is, “Where are those stockings from!?!?”
 If you’re asking yourself the same, please accept my apologies.
-My mom crocheted these cuties, and I think I’m the only person on the planet with 2 stockings like this.
+My mom crocheted these cuties, and I think I’m the only person on the planet with two stockings like this.
 One that lives at my parents’ home and this one.
 Each one hangs from reindeer hooks similar to these.
-The metal wreath was purchased a few years ago from Anthro and is no longer in stock, but I managed to find a similar one here and another here.
-All are very similar to the vintage Petites Choses brass wreath I found on eBay.
+The metal wreath was purchased a few years ago from Anthro and is no longer in stock, but I found a similar one here and another here.
+All are similar to the vintage Petites Choses brass wreath I found on eBay.

-There’s a bit more holiday decorating to finish like the dining room and the garland on the banister, but that can be finished at a later date.
+There’s a bit more holiday decorating to finish, like the dining room and the garland on the banister, but that can be finished at a later date.
 You can peep it here.
-Before you go, be sure to check out my favorite holiday cookie recipes: Great Aunt Idella’s Butter Cookies and Peppermint Crispies.
+Before you go, check out my favorite holiday cookie recipes: Great Aunt Idella’s Butter Cookies recipe and Peppermint Crispies.

 Check out all the beautiful holiday decor posts below from my friends!